 Step It Up has been able to provide a rounded experience for the Orthodox Jewish Basketball world and beyond.
 Not only are we able to foster the critical cultural values instilled within the home, but also provide the necessary accommodations for all religious needs.
 Step It Up is truly one of a kind: a hardwood heaven combined with an inspiring Jewish experience while still maintaining the nurturing Summer Camp environment.

-The professional grade facilities at camp include: Nine full size courts, a college varsity weight room, three yoga studios, a full athletic training center, an Olympic sized pool, and a first-class outdoor athletic center.
+The professional grade facilities at camp include: Five full size courts, a college varsity weight room, three yoga studios, a full athletic training center, an Olympic sized pool, and a first-class outdoor athletic center.
 Our world class facilities are necessary for the developing hooper to make strides that they’ve never made before.

 Step It Up is the premier Summer Experience for the motivated basketball player.